 Our operating expenses consist of selling and marketing expenses, and general and administrative expenses.
-Largely as a result of our standardized management operations, together with increasing economies of scale as we have expanded our network of learning centers, general and administrative expenses, excluding IPO-related expenses, one-off expenses and share-based compensation, as a percentage of total revenues have decreased over the years.
+Largely as a result of our standardized management operations, together with increasing economies of scale as we have expanded our network of learning centers, operating expenses as a percentage of total revenues have decreased over the years.